Athena-OS/athena/README.md

 Until your API key will be valid, your system will update the Hack The Box contents automatically for you at each login or when `htb-update` is run.

+Note that GNOME, for safety reason, after a reboot could disable GNOME extensions, so PenTOXIC and PWNage menu could not work.
+For re-enable then again easily, just go to the Menu Application, search for `Extensions`, and enable the first option.

 <br>

 ## Usage